Welcome to Writers Helping Writers® (formerly “The Bookshelf Muse“).

 EMAIL Angela (One Stop For Writers®)

-Becca Puglisi:
+Becca Puglisi,

 Becca Puglisi lives in sunny south Florida, where she can be found beaching with her family, baking in the kitchen, or reading on the couch.

-As an author, Becca loves nothing more than coming up with new content for her Writers Helping Writers® descriptive thesaurus collection (including the best-selling Emotion Thesaurus: A Writer’s Guide to Character Expression, now an expanded Second Edition), which has sold over half a million copies.
+As an author, Becca loves nothing more than coming up with new content for her Writers Helping Writers® descriptive thesaurus collection (including the best-selling Emotion Thesaurus: A Writer’s Guide to Character Expression, now an expanded Second Edition), which together has sold over one million copies.
 She also is co-founder of One Stop For Writers®, a unique online resource containing many helpful tools, craft tutorials, and the entire hyperlinked and searchable thesaurus collection to help writers elevate their storytelling.
 Becca is an international speaker who enjoys teaching workshops and presenting various writerly topics.
 Her books are represented by foreign rights agent Marleen Seegers of 2 Seas Agency.

 To contact Becca about workshops, retreats, or other events, please get in touch or request a Speaker’s Brochure.
 To discuss opportunities regarding her popular One Stop For Writers® site, please choose the One Stop email option provided below.